Volunteer Chaplain Program

 The VIVA Patrol is seeking individuals with good communication skills who would like to serve as police ambassadors to our community's 40 million-plus annual visitors.
 Candidates must be willing to walk a minimum of one 4-hour shift a week.
 All applicants will undergo background checks and successful candidates will be given 16 hours of training in patrol functions, tourist information and crime prevention.
 Uniforms and equipment will be provided.

-The Metro Volunteer Program is very proud to have partnered up with R.E.A.C.T. to handle Metro's traffic control needs in case of:
+The Metro Volunteer Program is very proud to have partnered up with S.T.R.T., Specialty Traffic Response Team, to handle Metro's traffic control needs in case of:

 - Fatal traffic accidents